-His writing has appeared in The New Yorker, Tin House, Granta, The New York Times, Zoetrope: All-Story, The Boston Review, One Story, Sports Illustrated, The Yemen Observer, and numerous other periodicals.
-He received a Pushcart Prize for his short story, Regeneration, which first appeared in The Boston Review in 2000.
+His writing has been published in The New Yorker, Tin House, Granta, The Yemen Observer, The New York Times, Zoetrope: All-Story, Outside Magazine, One Story, Sports Illustrated, and numerous other periodicals.
+He received a Pushcart Prize for his short story, Regeneration, which appeared in The Boston Review.

-His books – two novels from Random House and a work of non-fiction from Knopf – have been translated into Portuguese, Italian, German, and Latvian.
+His four books — two novels and a work of nonfiction from Random House, and a novel from Simon & Schuster — have been translated into Portuguese, Italian, German, and Latvian.

 Kirkus, in a starred-review, said that Pauls’ second novel, Evel Knievel Days, was “…brilliantly imagined.
 Artfully written.
 Superbly entertaining.”
 And the New York Times agreed, saying it was, “told with an addictive voice and bulging with fully-realized characters.”

 After receiving his PhD in Postcolonial English Literature from Cornell University, Toutonghi moved from Brooklyn, New York to Portland, Oregon — where he now teaches at Lewis & Clark College.